How to prepare for travel with your pet to any EU country whether the UK leaves the EU with or without a deal.

 - 10 days after the date of issue for entry into the EU

-- 4 months of onward travel within the EU for 4 months after the date of issue
+- onward travel within the EU for 4 months after the date of issue

 - re-entry to the UK for 4 months after the date of issue

-On arrival in the EU, pet owners travelling with their pets would be required to enter through a designated Travellers’ Point of Entry (TPE).
-At the TPE, the pet owner may be asked to present proof of microchip, rabies vaccination and the blood test result alongside their pet’s health certificate.
+On arrival in the EU, pet owners travelling with pets will need to enter through a designated Travellers’ point of entry (TPE).
+At the TPE, you may need to present proof of microchip, rabies vaccination, successful blood test results and tapeworm treatment (if required) with your pet’s health certificate.

 Repeat trips to the EU

-Pets that have previously had a blood test and have an up-to-date rabies vaccination do not need to repeat the blood test.
-Your pet will need a health certificate for each trip to the EU.
+Your pet will need a new health certificate for each trip to the EU.

-To get a new health certificate you must take your pet to an OV no more than 10 days before you travel.
-You must take proof of:
+To get a new health certificate you must take your pet to an official vet no more than 10 days before you travel.
+Again, you must show proof of your pet’s: